 An Aristocraft 'G' scale Class 66, repainted by me, on John Peck's garden railway.
-John's Precision Labels outfit produced the Colas decals and their application will be demonstrated in Model Rail issue 163 (November issue).
+Precision Labels produced the Colas decals and their application will be demonstrated in Model Rail issue 163 (November issue).

-Coupled with the origination of each graphic, logo and digit within a CAD software package, it's a labour intensive operation and, considering the prices of the end products, we modellers are getting incredible value for money.
+We take for granted most of our model products, but the amount of work that goes into every Precision Labels pack really took me by surprise.
+With the origination of each graphic, logo and digit within a CAD software package, it's a labour-intensive operation and, considering the prices of the end products, we modellers are getting incredible value for money.
 So, if you've never tried the range of decals, headboards, nameplates and more, have a look at www.precisionlabels.com for more information.

-Although MR162 is on sale this week, I've just finished a long feature for MR163 on the subject of detailing the ubiquitous '66' in three different scales.
+Although MR162 is on sale this week, I've just finished a substantial feature for MR163 on the subject of detailing the ubiquitous '66' in three different scales.
 That issue will be out on 3 November.